Industrial Noise & Vibration Centre

 How to interpret narrow-band frequency noise signatures

 Anyone can diagnose the cause(s) of complaint-causing tonal noise, quickly, simply and at no cost.
+You can learn how from our short noise analysis webinars.

 We have the expertise to use sophisticated analysis and noise signature fingerprinting not only to identify the culprit plant, but also the precise cause of the tonal noise - e.g. out-of-balance, fan blade pass, compressor tones, gearbox gear mesh, worn bearing, blower or pump harmonic, vibratory sieves or feeders, gen-sets, acoustic or structural resonance, burner or combustion noise etc. You can benefit from this expertise by using our email analysis and diagnostic service to get both the diagnosis and the costed noise control options.